 Many of us dream of being both lucky in love and lucky in the lottery, some people may get nothing of these, some people may get one or the other, but a lucky few get both.
-Here are some heartwarming tales of lucky in love Valentine’s Day lottery winners.
-If you’re one of those who thinks that lottery ticket is a bad idea for Valentine’s Day gift, read on to change your mind.
+Here are some heartwarming tales of lucky-in-love Valentine’s Day lottery winners.
+If you’re one of those who think that a lottery ticket is a bad idea for a Valentine’s Day gift, read on to change your mind.

 Cynthia and Don Holmes

 Cynthia Holmes of Boone, Iowa spoke to Lottery officials in the state and laughingly said that she had initially been very unimpressed with her husband’s choice of a $10 Casino Riches scratch-off ticket for Valentine’s Day present.

 She joked, “My husband gave me a gift of a scratch and I’m like, ‘Oh, that’s really expensive” However, her unimpressed mood didn’t last long when she scratched off the numbers and it revealed she’d won $100,000

 She said that at first the win didn’t sink in properly and it was only when she scanned the ticket at the official lottery headquarters that what had actually happened hit her!
 Speaking afterward she said “[The machine] went, ‘Woo hoo!’
 And I’m like – my hands started shaking and like butterflies in my stomach, It is still sinking in.”

 Cynthia’s husband Don, said “I knew she was a winner.
 I thought it would just be $100 but it turned out to be $100,000.”

 The Holmes have said they plan to use the money to pay off the mortgage and the car payments.